doug-moen/openscad2/functional_geometry/Programming.md

 # Programming

-The Functional Geometry system provides both a low-level and a high-level API.
+The Functional Geometry system (FG) provides both a low-level and a high-level API.
 * The high level API includes familiar operations like sphere(), translate() and intersection(), plus new operations like shell(), morph() and perimeter_extrude().